temuller/hostphot/docs/further_information/photometry.rst

 * **ZP**

-  VISTA images include their own ZP in their headers: ``MAGZPT`` keyword, although this is renamed to ``MAGZP`` to follow HostPhot convention.
+  VISTA images include their own ZP in their headers: ``MAGZPT`` keyword (see the `CASU VISTA website <http://casu.ast.cam.ac.uk/surveys-projects/vista/technical/photometric-properties>`_).
+Atmospheric extinction correction needs to be applied to the VISTA images in order to obtain an "effective" zeropoint (private communication with Nicholas Cross and VSA support).
+  The atmospheric extinction is calculated as:

+  :math:`extinction = c_{\text{ext}} \times (airmass - 1)`,

+  where the extinction coefficient :math:`c_{\text{ext}}` is 0.05 (``EXTINCT`` keyword in the header) and the airmass is the average between the values at the start and end of the observations (taken from the header as well).
+Thus, the effective zeropoint is:

+  :math:`ZP_{\text{eff}} = MAGZPT - extinction`

+  and is stored in the ``MAGZP`` to follow HostPhot convention.
+In addition, the flux needs to be rescaled by the exposure time, in the same way as for the PS1 images.

 * **Error Propagation**